top of page

 The noun 'temerity' traces its etymology to Latin, specifically from the word 'temeritas.'
 In Latin, 'temeritas' signifies rashness or recklessness, and it is derived from 'temere,' meaning 'recklessly' or 'without careful consideration.'
 Thus, 'temerity' originally meant a reckless and bold disregard for danger or social conventions, often accompanied by a lack of caution or prudence.
 It captures the essence of impulsive and audacious behavior without due consideration for the potential consequences.
 The etymology of 'temerity' emphasizes the notion of acting without proper forethought or heed, portraying a boldness that can sometimes lead to unfavorable outcomes.

-Quiz: Find the meaning of the noun temerity:
+Find the correct meaning of the noun temerity:

 Try Again!